-It is the districts intent to utilize the lands to their fullest capability and to ensure that the future generations have quality lands by continual conservation stewardship through the following programs: Develop programs that aid in soil erosion and enforce the Erosion and Sediment Control Act; promote conservation tillage and soil health; continue to offer funds for conservation construction, dams, and water quality projects.
+It is the district's intent to utilize the lands to their fullest capability and to ensure that future generations have quality lands through continual conservation stewardship.
+This is accomplished through the following programs: Develop programs that aid in soil erosion and enforce the Erosion and Sediment Control Act; promote conservation tillage and soil health; continue to offer funds for conservation construction, dams, and water quality projects.